 All approved visitors to Northeastern’s campuses are required to comply with the university’s published health and safety protocols, including the protocols on face coverings, healthy distancing, personal hygiene, cleaning and sanitizing, and entry/exit.
 Approved visitors are required to comply with all applicable state and local guidelines, including those related to travelers arriving to campus locations, such as quarantine requirements.

-Visiting students, faculty members, and scholars are also required to undergo regular testing, in accordance with the university’s testing program.
+Visiting students, faculty members, scholars, and individuals designated as special students by the Office of the Registrar, are also required to undergo regular testing, in accordance with the university’s testing program.

 Visitors must remain away from campus if they feel sick, have tested positive or are exhibiting symptoms of COVID-19, or believe they have been exposed to COVID-19.